 While some states impose limits on certain types of damages, Georgia does not have such caps as they were struck down by the state's supreme court in 2010.
 However, Georgia's "modified comparative negligence" rule reduces damages in proportion to the amount of negligence attributable to the plaintiff, and completely bars recovery if the plaintiff is 50% or more at fault.

 Since pain and suffering are so subjective, the amount awarded can vary widely and depend on factors such as the sympathy of the jury and the documentary evidence of the plaintiff's hardships.
 Additionally, Georgia's comparative negligence rule could significantly reduce an otherwise large award.
-Receive a free claim evaluation from an attorney familiar with pain and suffering damages in Georgia to evaluate the strength of your claim and any potential awards.
+Contact a local personal injury attorney familiar with pain and suffering damages in Georgia to evaluate the strength of your claim and any potential awards.

 Contact a qualified attorney.